Contraception in Francoist Spain and the democratic transition: Democratic transition period (1975 - 1982)

-The Cortes Generales formally decriminalized the sale, use and disclosure of information about contraceptives on 7 October 1978.
+The Cortes Generales formally decriminalized the sale and use of contraceptives, as well as allowing disclosure of information about their use on 7 October 1978.
 It became the first time in the history of Spain that a woman's sexuality was separated from procreation.
 The law gave women control over the number of children they wanted to have, when they wanted to have children, and if they wanted to have children while single or married.
 This would later prove pivotal in a Spanish context as it came to other rights for women that had previously centered around procreation and sexuality.

 Despite the legalization of contraception in 1978, voluntary sterilization remained a crime in Spain, with doctors punishable by prison terms for performing such procedures.
 At the same time that contraception was decriminalized, the Government announced it would create 74 centers for the orientation of families to attend to married couples.
 Spanish gynecologists were upset about the word orientation, seeing it as paternalistic and inappropriate.
 Many also refused to ask women using these clinics for their family books that showed proof of marriage.
 A national health service was created in 1985, providing women for the first time with state-run family planning services that included contraception.